OR WAIT 15 SECS

 Most flower being sold when cannabis was legalized for recreational consumption was in the range of 15% to 23% THC, while the earliest cannabis extracts that were coming mostly from black market laboratories at that time were typically in the 60–80% THC range.

 Better extraction technology has moved into the limelight now, out of the makeshift basement and kitchen laboratories and into legitimate ones, addressing a different consumer demand-more specific cannabinoids and terpenes, produced exactly the same every time, using developing methods sometimes coming from chemists and engineers bringing their work to the cannabis industry from other botanical extraction companies.

-In Tables I–IV presented here, we showcase some of the new extraction products that have been brought to market since 2019.
+In Tables I–IV presented here (see right, click to enlarge), we showcase some of the new extraction products that have been brought to market since 2019.
 Cannabis Science and Technology sent out a survey in early 2020 asking vendors to supply them with any extraction products launched within the last year.
 This article presents those products broadly in Tables I–IV.
 Because information for this article is obtained sporadically over the course of many months, it is very possible that some information has been missed.
 The reader is encouraged to check with specific vendors for additional products as well as more-detailed information regarding what is covered here.

 Today, concentrates made by oils gathered from new extraction technology-such as shatter, hash, live resin, butane hash oil, budders, diamonds, among others-mark a growing percentage of products being offered, along with surging sales.
 Industry research (1) in 2019 predicted that sales of concentrates would be about $14 billion by 2026.